 capito goes international

-We have been simplifying information in the German-speaking world for over 20 years.
+We have been simplifying information in the German-speaking countries for over 20 years.

 Now we are taking the next step.
 Within the framework of the ERASMUS+ project “Capito!
 Compris!
 Understood!
-Understood!” we are networking with experts from all over Europe.
+Verstanden!” we are networking with experts from all over Europe.

 Thus, we ensure comprehensibility and accessibility in English, Italian and French.